CouDeGras/Aktinoplanesiographema/README.md

-## Forked from yoonsikp/kromo:master
+Forked from yoonsikp/kromo:master

-## Rewritten in Cython for performance
+Rewritten in Cython for performance (negligible)

 # Aktinoplanesiographema